topel-research-group/Bamboozle/README.md

 ## Features to add

-* Allow -c flag to accept multiple contigs
+* Allow -c flag to accept multiple contigs (one dictionary per contig?)
 * Add try/except statement for samtools to ensure v1.3.1 or later is installed